Tammy Jones: Musical career

 She was ‘discovered’ through the popular ITV talent show, Opportunity Knocks, which she won for six consecutive weeks in 1975.
 Her participation resulted in the most recorded votes ever on the show.
 This produced her biggest hit, "Let Me Try Again", which reached No. 5 on the UK Singles Chart.
 In 1975, Jones was the best selling UK female artist of the year based on her international record sales.

 In 1976, Jones released a single entitled "Love's A Carousel", a song that she performed in BBC TV's A Song for Europe at the Royal Albert Hall, a competition to select the UK's representative for the Eurovision Song Contest.
 Competing against Frank Ifield and Tony Christie, Jones finished in sixth place out of the twelve contestants.
 The winners were Brotherhood of Man, who went on to win the Eurovision title in the final at The Hague with "Save Your Kisses for Me".
 Jones released an album of the same name soon after, but neither the single nor album made the UK charts.

-This was followed up by Jones winning the first Opportunity Knocks satellite show via a TV link up with Australia.
+This was followed up by Jones winning the first Opportunity Knocks satellite show via a television link up with Australia.
 She had albums released in the UK with 30 piece orchestral backing and, in 1976, was voted the second best female vocalist in Britain.

 Jones appeared in summer shows, and played lead roles in pantomimes, with many well known artists such as Les Dawson, Marti Caine, Jim Davidson, Hope and Keen, The Krankies, Craig Douglas and Charlie Drake.

 After living in New Zealand for over ten years, Jones has now returned to live in Wales.